robodrive-24/toolkit/track-1/README.md

 We use nuScenes train split as the training data and use robodrive dataset as the evaluation data.
 For training data preparation, please refer to [prepare_dataset.md](./BEVFormer/docs/prepare_dataset.md).

-For evaluation data preparetion, please first download the dataset from [robodrive-release]() and organize folder structure like this:
+For evaluation data preparation, please first download the dataset from [robodrive-release]() and organize the folder structure like this:

 ```bash
 .